Do Go On - 360 - Alan Turing & The Enigma

 Yeah.

-This is from Britannica.com.
-In 1936, Turing's seminal paper called On Computable Numbers
+In 1936, Turing seminal paper called On Computable Numbers with an application to the Enshriden problem.

-was recommended for publication by the American mathematical logician
+was recommended for publication by the American mathematical logician,

-Alonzo Church, who had himself just published a paper
+Alonzo Church, who had himself just published a paper that reached the same conclusion as Turing's,

 although by a different method.

-Turing's method had profound significance for the emerging science
+Turing's method had profound significance for the emerging science of computing.

-Later that year, Turing moved to Princeton University to study
+Later that year, Turing moved to Princeton University to study for a PhD in mathematical logic

-which he completed in 1938.
+under Church's direction, which he completed in 1938.

-for solving a problem was simply one that could be carried by a human mathematical clerk working
+mathematicians called an effective method for solving a problem was simply one that could be

-carried out some aspect of the work later done by electronic computers.
-The Enshiden problem
+and human computers carried out some aspect of the work

-sought an effective method for solving the fundamental mathematical problem of determining exactly which mathematical statements are provable within a given formal mathematical system and which are not.
+within a given formal mathematical system and which are not.

 It's pretty nice and clear, I think.